 Linda Grey Tirella, OTD, OTR/L, MHA

-Linda Grey Tirella is a Licensed and Certified Occupational Therapist.
+Linda Grey Tirella is a licensed and certified Occupational Therapist.
 She has a Doctorate in Occupational Therapy from Tufts University, a Masters in Health Administration from Suffolk University and a Bachelors degree in Special Education from Boston College.
 She participated in the MCH-LEND program which supports families of children with neurodevelopmental disabilities.
 She has completed the Comprehensive Program in Sensory Integration and is SIPT certified.
-She has over fifteen years experience working in public schools.
+She has over fifteen years of experience working in public schools.
 As well as being part of the OTA team, Linda is working with domestic and internationally adopted children and is the co-director of the International Adoption Clinic at Tufts Medical Center.
 She completed training in Holland in Video Interactive Feedback for Positive Parenting (VIPP) and is interested in parenting and attachment issues.
 Linda has published in the area of international adoption.
 She is certified in Therapeutic Listening, The Listening Program, and Visual Vestibular Integration.

 X299 | firstname.lastname@example.org